 - Zika virus infection during pregnancy is associated with certain birth defects; therefore it’s very important for pregnant women, women trying to conceive, and their male sexual partners to avoid exposure to Zika.

 - If you suspect that you may have Zika upon return from an affected area, it’s recommended that you see a health care provider to determine if testing is needed.
-Students are encouraged to see a provider here at the Health Center.
+Students are encouraged to see a provider at the Student Health Center.
 University faculty and staff are encouraged to see their primary care provider.

 - If someone has Zika, it’s important to prevent transmitting it to others by not having sex or using condoms.
 Condoms are effective when used start to finish with every vaginal, anal, and oral sex contact.
 Reduce your exposure to mosquitos to decrease the risk of spreading it.